Getting Started with Logic Builder

 EPMware's Logic Builder utilizes Oracle PL/SQL as its programming language, with scripts residing within the EPMware database.
 This powerful framework allows you to automate processes, enforce business rules, and extend standard functionality without exposing business logic in the front-end.

-- On-Premise Customers: Can optionally create stored database procedures and reference them in Logic Scripts
+On-Premise Customers: Can optionally create stored database functions and reference them in Logic Scripts

 Quick Navigation